There are many health benefits of Chia seeds.

 This expansion can give you the feeling of fullness (which is great if you are dieting too).

-When chia seeds take on liquid, they swell and a gel forms around them, this is the soluble fibre which may help you in a few ways.
+When they take on liquid, they swell and a gel forms around them, this is the soluble fibre which may help you in a few ways.

 When swollen, chia seeds may help with bulking out your number two’s as well as helping improve your gut health as they can also work as a prebiotic.